Kattappana

 Kattappana ([kaʈ:ap:ɐna]) is a municipality in the Idukki district of Kerala, India.
 It is located 32 km (19.8 mi) southeast of the Idukki district headquarters in Painavu, 131 km (81.4 mi) east of major commercial city Kochi and 211 km (131.1 mi) north of the state capital, Thiruvananthapuram.
-Kattappana is the second-largest municipality in the district by population, and serves as a major hub for commercial and economic activity for the surrounding region.
+Kattappana is the second largest town and one among the two municipalities in the district, and serves as a major hub for commercial and economic activity for the surrounding region.

-Kattappana was formed primarily by settlers from Pala, Kanjirapally, Thodupuzha, Muvattupuzha and Changanassery in the 1950s, and was given the status of gram panchayat in 1962.
+Kattappana was formed primarily by settlers from Thodupuzha, Pala, Kanjirapally, Kothamangalam, Muvattupuzha and Changanassery in the 1950s, and was given the status of gram panchayat in 1962.
 The town later attained the Municipality status in 2015.

 History

 Historical development

-The area was mainly settled by people from Pala, Kottayam, Changanassery and Thodupuzha.
+The area was mainly settled by people from Thodupuzha, Pala, Kottayam and Changanassery.
 Initially, it was a part of the Udumbanchola Tehsil (Taluk) within the Idukki district.
 Subsequently, it became a part of the newly formed Idukki Tehsil.
 Notably, Kattappana emerged as the second municipality established in the district, following Thodupuzha.
 Mr Johny Kulampally became the first chairperson.

-Kattappana eventually established itself as a commercial hub within the high ranges.
-This development was fueled by its rapid growth in infrastructure and overall development.
-However, the turning point for Kattappana's commercial success can be attributed to the construction of two key roads: the Kottayam-Kattappana road and the Puliyanmala-Thodupuzha State Highway.
+The growth of Kattappana as a commercial hub for the High Ranges was supported by improvements in infrastructure, particularly the construction of the Kottayam–Kattappana road and the Puliyanmala–Thodupuzha State Highway.